How super is taxed

 Contributions

-Taxes apply to both your before-tax (concessional) and after-tax (non-concessional) contributions.
 The government has set contributions caps (limits) on the amount you can contribute in a financial year.
-This applies to both types of contributions.
+Different caps apply to before-tax (concessional) and after-tax (non-concessional) contributions.
 Higher taxes apply to contributions made over the relevant contribution caps, as detailed in the table below.

 Before Tax (Concessional) | After Tax (Non-Concessional) | |